jvorhauer/konomas/README.md

 ```shell
 kubectl port-forward -n kube-system service/kubernetes-dashboard 8443:443
 ```
 This way the dashboard is safely and only locally available via [dashboard](https://localhost:8443/#/workloads?namespace=default)

+## Roadmap

+### Improve resilience

+In order to provide more resilience for crashing k8s nodes and other anomalies, the use of Akka Cluster presents itself.

+However, Akka Cluster is rather an extra layer of complication that I would like to postpone to when such resilience is really useful.
+In the meantime, rolling updates provided by the current deployment take care of downtime during normal rollouts.

+### Improve architecture

+My intention is to rewrite NoviBlog in Scala with Akka Cluster and Akka http instead of Spring WebFlux.
+Although Spring Boot with WebFlux is working really well, the switch between Actors and Reactor takes some energy and time.
+Scala + Akka is one paradigm that works as well as Spring, but without context switching overhead.
+The name of this product would probably change a bit then, as well as the vision.